Deep Perceptual Similarity is Adaptable to Ambiguous Contexts: Introduction

-Potential improvements to the method is discussed, such as allowing negative scalars to handle the ordering that were found to be difficult.
+Potential improvements to the method are discussed, such as allowing negative scalars to handle the rankings that baseline metrics struggle with.
 Finally, a broader discussion about ambiguity in perceptual similarity and the potential applications and relevance of adaptability.
-For example, comparisons are made to the field of contrastive learning in which the use of different training methods adapted to specific domains is being explored~\cite{chandra2023self}.
+For example, comparisons are made to the field of contrastive learning in which different training methods adapted to specific domains are being explored~\cite{chandra2023self}.
+Taking inspiration from contrastive learning, an improvement to training metrics is proposed.